noamraph/nix-pills/pills/08-generic-builders.md

 understand the nix language:

--   We assigned to pkgs the import that we did in the previous expressions in the \"with\".
+-   We assigned to pkgs the import that we did in the previous expressions in the "with".
 Don't be afraid, it's that straightforward.

 -   The mkDerivation variable is a nice example of partial application,